 - Whiter, pale skin – indicates dampness

 These preventative steps will work wonders and are great ways to head off problems at the pass.
 Additionally, there are investments you can make that will greatly improve your quality of life.
-Compression stockings and custom made orthotics can work wonders for diabetes patients in the colder months.
+Diabetic footwear, orthopaedic slippers and custom made orthotics can work wonders for diabetes patients in the colder months.

 Diabetes, Custom Orthotics and Orthopaedic Footwear